 Have you ever wondered if your child's behavior is truly a behavior issue?
 Maybe there seems to be an underlying sensory issue going on?
-Many times it is hard to tell if a behavior is truly a behavior or if your child is reacting to sensory problems in their body.
+Many times it is hard to tell if behavior is truly a behavior or if your child is reacting to sensory problems in their body.

 A couple of months ago, I attended a continuing education class by Debra Dickson, RPT titled “Is it Sensory?
 Or is it Behavior?”.
 She gave us a lot of great information that I am going to be sharing with you over the next 5 weeks.
 She has also given permission for this information to be shared.

 And kids will be kids.
-They are going to throw fits over not getting something they wanted, or for seemingly no reasons at all.
+They are going to throw fits over not getting something they wanted or for seemingly no reason at all.
 That just comes with the territory.
 I am not a licensed behavior therapist.

-If you feel your child's extreme behavior is truly a behavior and not only sensory related, please get in contact with your physician and a behavior therapist.
-And the same goes for sensory, if you feel your child has major sensory processing problems, again consult your physician and occupational therapist.
+If you feel your child's extreme behavior is truly a behavior and not only sensory-related, please get in contact with your physician and a behavior therapist.
+And the same goes for sensory if you feel your child has major sensory processing problems, again consult your physician and occupational therapist.